Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 horse wooden fence

-A lot goes into caring for horses.
-These giant creatures eat a ton of food, drink massive volumes of water, and they need an abundance of space to exercise.
-You’ve got to have stables where they can sleep and pastures where they can graze.
+A great deal of work goes into caring for horses.
+These giant creatures eat large amounts of food, drink massive volumes of water, and need an abundance of space to exercise.
+They also need stables where they can sleep and pastures where they can graze.

-Of course, you also have to find a way to keep them closed into the pasture, so they don’t just run free and disappear off your property.
+Of course, you’ll have to find a way to keep them inside the pasture so they don’t just run free and disappear off your property.
 This leads to the necessity of quality fencing.
 After all, a 1,500-pound beast of a horse can accidentally stumble through sub-par fencing, so you need to choose something sturdy.

-That said, some types of fencing are definite no-nos when it comes to your horses, as they’re unsafe and potentially harmful.
-To simplify matters, we’ve put together this list of the six best types of horse fencing, and we’ll even discuss the types of fencing you should never use with horses, just so you know what to avoid as well.
+That said, certain types of fencing are definite no-nos when it comes to your horses, as they’re unsafe and potentially harmful.
+To simplify matters, we put together these reviews of the best types of horse fencing.
+We also discuss the types of fencing that you should never use with horses, so you know what to avoid.

 1. Wood Fencing